Carnyx: Symbolism

 In Iron Age Britain, animal symbolism deliberately conveys aggression and ferocity, with examples including a boar on the Witham Shield, the snouted Deskford carnyx in Scotland and the dragon pair sword scabbard from the River Thames.

 There is evidence to suggest that the carnyx would be held by a chieftain, as shown by a potential Gaulish king Bituitos figure.
+The design of the carnyx was likely inspired by the Etruscan lituus, a similarly curved trumpet, as part of the broader incorporation of Mediterranean imagery into Iron Age northern Europe.

 Tintignac

-In 2004, archaeologists discovered a first-century-BCE Gallic pit at Tintignac in Corrèze, France.
+In 2004, archaeologists discovered a first-century-BC Gallic pit at Tintignac in Corrèze, France.
 The deposit contained more than 500 fragments of metal objects, including seven carnyces, one of which was nearly complete.
 Prior to this discovery, fragments of only five carnyces had been found, in modern-day Scotland, France, Germany, Romania, and Switzerland.
-Four of the carnyces had boar's heads, the fifth appears to be a serpent-like monster; they appear to represent a ritual deposit dating to soon after the Roman conquest of Gaul.
+Six of the carnyces had boar's heads, while the seventh appears to be a serpent-like monster.
+They appear to represent a ritual deposit dating to soon after the Roman conquest of Gaul.
 The Tintignac finds enabled some fragments found in northern Italy decades before to be identified in 2012 as coming from a carnyx.